makerspace/makeradmin/api/src/shop/README.md

 ### Product

-The connection between stripe product and makeradmin product is stored in the database.
-It is possible to set the id of a stripe product on creation but it's not possible to change and thus basing the connection on ids being identical can break if something changes.
+The connection between the Stripe product and the Makeradmin product is stored in the database.
+It is possible to set the id of a Stripe product on creation, but it's not possible to change it, and thus basing the connection on ids being identical can break if something changes.

 ### Price